Tutorial

 end

-Before using the component, add an alias to it for convenience
+Before using the component, add an alias to it for convenience:

-# lib/tutorial_web/live/page_live.ex
+# lib/my_app_web/live/page_live.ex

-alias TutorialWeb.Live.CustomSelectComponent
+alias MyAppWeb.Live.CustomSelectComponent

 Render the component in the LiveView page with:

-<!-- lib/tutorial_web/live/page_live.html.leex -->
+<!-- lib/my_app_web/live/page_live.html.heex -->

 STEP 2 - Add the initial markup and functionality

-The goal here is to setup the component and make the Alpine javascript interactable.
+The goal here is to setup the component and make the Alpine JavaScript interactable.

-Note that attributes to start with x- something or an @ sign are AlpineJs connected attributes.
+Note that attributes that start with x- something or an @ sign are Alpine JS connected attributes.
 It attaches state or event triggers.

-Also note that x-data="{ open: false }" sets up the Alpine components initial state as open to false.
+Also note that x-data="{ open: false }" sets up the Alpine component’s initial state as open to false.

-<!-- lib/tutorial_web/live/custom_select_component.html.leex -->
+<!-- lib/my_app_web/live/custom_select_component.html.heex -->

 <div